2019–2021 World Test Championship: Point scoring

 The ICC decided that the same number of points would be available from each series, regardless of series length, so that countries that played fewer Tests were not disadvantaged.
 It also decided that points would not be awarded for series results, but for match results only.
 These would be split equally between all the matches in the series, regardless of whether or not a match was a dead rubber, so that every match counted.
 In a five-match series, therefore, 20% of the points would be available each match, while in a two-match series, 50% of the points would be available each match.

 Therefore, depending on whether the series is 2, 3, 4 or 5 matches long, the number of points awarded for a single match win would be a half, a third, a quarter, or a fifth of the maximum possible from the series.
 The ICC also decided that a tie should be worth half of a win and that a draw should be worth a third of a win.
-This all meant that after each match, a side could be awarded a half, a third, a quarter, a fifth, a sixth, an eighth, a ninth, a tenth, a twelfth or a fifteenth of the total points available from the series, depending on the result and how many matches the series happened to consist of.
+This all meant that after each match, a team could be awarded a half, a third, a quarter, a fifth, a sixth, an eighth, a ninth, a tenth, a twelfth or a fifteenth of the total points available from the series, depending on the result and how many matches the series happened to consist of.
 Ultimately, this meant a figure for the total points available from the series needs to be picked very carefully, as not many numbers give all integers when split into all these different fractions (360 does).
 Being a highly composite number, when 120 was split into all these fractions, an integer was obtained in all cases except one – the points awarded for a draw in a 3-match series should be 13 (a third of a third of 120), but the had been dropped.

 Each series would therefore carry a maximum of 120 points with points distributed as follows: